Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 The instructions below should be considered as the minimum precautions you should take when sampling material suspected of containing asbestos.
 If in doubt, please contact us.

-Once you have your double-bagged sample ready, make sure to choose your preferred payment method based on the service rate fees provided in the table below.
+Once you have your well packaged sample ready, make sure to choose your preferred payment method based on the service rate fees provided in the table below.

 Testing results will be provided once payment is received.